-In the definition of L , the difference
+In the definition of L, the difference

-is the value lost by choosing a single policy $q_i$ (instead of the ideal $q_i^$ ) after receiving the observation o.
+is the value lost by choosing a single policy q_i (instead of the ideal q_i^) after receiving the observation o.
 We then weight by the probability of observing o and call the result our weighted loss, which we abbreviate WL.
 This weighted loss can be used to denote the sum of the values lost by choosing one single policy for a whole group of observations, rather than the best policy for each observation.

-The value of the best single policy for the observations in $\bar{o}$ is $WL^$ .
-This is the cumulative value lost if we are to group all the observations in $\bar{o}$ together.
+The value of the best single policy for the observations in \bar{o} is WL^ .
+This is the cumulative value lost if we are to group all the observations in \bar{o} together.

-For the multiagent case, we change the actions to joint actions, and policies to joint policies.
-The following notation uses the 2agent case for ease of explanation, but is easily extended to multiple agents.
+For the 2-agent case, we change the actions to joint actions, and policies to joint policies.